Help Our Schools

 - Energy monitoring, profiling, and management tools

-Through collaboration among Stem, Inc.; Elemental Excelerator; Ibis Networks; HDOE; and the Hawaiian Electric Companies, energy-monitoring and control devices and software have been installed at 250 public schools.
+Through collaboration among Stem, Inc.; Elemental Excelerator; Ibis Networks; HDOE; and Hawaiian Electric, energy-monitoring and control devices and software have been installed at 250 public schools.
 These devices and associated software collect real-time energy use and cost data and transmit the information to principals, teachers, students and energy managers.
 The graphical information enables them to see when to better manage their energy use and avoid higher energy demand charges.
-Read about these installations.